Pre approval - new applications

-All applications must be submitted via the Human Research Ethics Management System.
-For more information about this system, and supporting resources relating to new submissions and the management of existing applications, please refer to the Human Research Ethics Management support page.
+All applications must be submitted via the online system Forms for Research Applications (FoRA).
+For more information about this system, what application form to use and supporting resources relating to new submissions and the management of existing applications, please refer to the Human Research Ethics Management support page.

 Questions about your application can be directed to the Ethics Secretariat on +61 (2) 9850 4459 or at email@example.com.

-If your submission is a clinical trial, visit Clinical trials (this page will be available in 2018).
+Clinical Trial - If your submission is a clinical trial, visit the Clinical trials webpage.

 What to include in your application

-Applications are submitted via the Macquarie University online All applications must be submitted via the Human Research Ethics Management System.
-For more information about this system, and supporting resources relating to new submissions and the management of existing applications, please refer to the Human Research Ethics Management support page.
+Applications are submitted via the Macquarie University online All applications must be submitted via the online system Forms for Research Applications (FoRA).
+For more information about this system, which form to use (HREA or EAEF), as well as supporting resources relating to new submissions and the management of existing applications, please refer to the Human Research Ethics Management support page.

 All supporting documentation should be attached to the online application form in PDF format.
 Supporting documentation may include:

-- Advertisements or recruitment leaflets, letters and emails
+- Advertisements or recruitment leaflets, letters, social media posts and emails

 - Telephone scripts

-- Letters of approval from organisations assisting in the research in any way
+- Letters of approval from organisations or custodians of data assisting in the research in any way

 - Approval letters from other HRECs

-Human Research Ethics applications that are more than low or negligible risk are allocated to the next available HREC meeting.
-Low risk applications are reviewed by the relevant sub-committee.
+Human Research Ethics applications that are more than low risk are allocated to the next available HREC meeting.

 You should expect to receive notification about the ethical review within 10 working days following the meeting.
 During busy periods (the start and end of the year), it may take longer to process your application.